Ella-0/Ella-0/README.md

 ### WebKit
 As part of Iglunix, I'm working on a WebKit port (WPM) that aims to be portable accross many *nix operating systems and not depend on any GNU software.
-Other WebKit ports that would otherwise satisfy Iglunix's needs such as WPM depend on GLib.
+Other WebKit ports that would otherwise satisfy Iglunix's needs such as WPE depend on GLib.

 ### Grime